OnkarBhattacharya/PortfolioForge/docs/PROJECT_AUDIT.md

 - **Status**: **Resolved**.

 - **Finding (Informational)**: Client-side state related to data import success (e.g., `cvUploadSuccess`) is currently managed via `localStorage`.
 While functional, this approach can become difficult to manage as the application grows.
 - **Recommendation**: For future development, consider centralizing client-side state using a dedicated state management library (like Zustand or Jotai) or React's built-in Context API.
-This is not an immediate issue but a consideration for future scalability.

 ### 2.4.
 Testing Suite